 Deciding the age at which you'd like to claim Social Security retirement benefits is tricky: Should you go for the lower-dollar option at age 62 or wait until full retirement age and get bigger monthly checks for the years that remain?
-It's important to learn about your different options and benefit amounts before you start receiving Social Security benefits -- because once you start claiming retirement benefits, you can't change your mind.
+It's important to learn about your different options and benefit amounts before you start receiving Social Security benefits to make the most of your retirement money.

 Here's how to determine what your Social Security retirement benefits will be at different ages, and whether you should take early retirement benefits or not.